jsonld-java/jsonld-java/README.md

 CHANGELOG
 =========

+### 2015-03-01
+* Use jopt-simple for the playground cli to simplify the coding and improve error messages
+* Allow RDF parsing and writing using all of the available Sesame Rio parsers through the playground cli

 ### 2014-12-31
 * Fix locale sensitive serialisation of XSD double/decimal typed literals to always be Locale.US
 * Bump to Sesame-2.7.14